“Free speech or die, Portland. You’ve got no safe place.”

 Hate crimes are on the rise across the United States and Europe, and the bad-faith defense of free speech is being marshalled as an excuse for those hate crimes.
 Jeremy Christian did not just want to speak; he wanted to act.
 He was prepared, as the saying goes, to defend to the death his right to say something—but not to his own death.
 To the death of two brave men who stood against him, and the near-fatal injury of a third.
 When we’re done being deliberately obtuse, everyone knows the real issue is not free speech, but the violent entitlement of bigots who believe that the constitution gives them a right to act on feelings of racism, sexism, xenophobia, and homophobia.
 They claim to stand for “free speech” because they’re scared to go on record with their actual opinions, though they’re getting braver about that every day.
 It’s the weaponization of the knowing look and the if-you-know-what-I-mean.

 It should not take a sneering, wall-eyed murderer yammering out free speech clichés from the dock like a subreddit made sordid flesh for us to realize how much of a pile of claptrap this has all been from the start.
-You might well care about neo-Nazis’ right to speak their addled brains, and there’s nothing wrong with that, as long as you don’t prioritize it over everyone else’s right not to be harassed, abused, and attacked by bigots who see their humanity as more important than everyone else’s.
+You might well care about neo-Nazis’ right to speak their addled brains, and there’s nothing wrong with that, as long as you don’t prioritize it over everyone else’s right not to be harassed, abused, and attacked by bigots who see their humanity as more important.
 There’s an argument that shutting down white supremacist demonstrations sets a precedent that will eventually lead to a censorious oligarchy cracking down on the press, on popular protest and on the universal right to free expression.
 I hear that, but I hate to break it to you—that stable door is open, and the horses are being ridden into the sunset by heavily armed cowboys who still think they’re heroes fighting to Win The West, and they have murder in their eyes.

 Understand the difference between speaking truth to power and screaming for power in the face of truth.